-Different levels of EOC activation require different ways of managing the response.
-For example, a level 1 EOC response can be managed through the use of documented processes.
-However, a level 3 response requires much more strategy, and becomes more functional in nature because of the staff requirements and scope of responsibilities.
+Different levels of EOC activation require different methods of response management.
+For example, a level 1 EOC response can be managed through documented processes.
+However, a level 3 EOC response requires much more strategy and becomes more functional in nature because of the staff requirements and scope of responsibilities.